indimail/indimail-virtualdomains/nssd-x/README-nssd.md

 $ sudo make install-strip
 ```

-On some systems, libtool insists on adding "-lc" to the link stage (due to the way gcc was built for that system), which breaks nssd threading in daemon mode.
+On some systems, libtool insists on adding "-lc" to the link stage (due to the way gcc was built for that system), which breaks NSSD threading in daemon mode.
 If you see a "-lc" before a "-pthread" or "-lpthread", then you're in trouble.
 You'll notice the broken behavior in the form of fewer-than-expected threads running (3) and the inability to kill the parent process off without a "-9" signal.
 To fix this, do the following:

 `PTRHEAD_LIBS="-lpthread -lc" ./configure`